woodyp/woodyp.info/Woody_Pewitt_cv.md

 #### Director of Software Development, 2011 - 2012

 Responsible for all software architecture, development, and maintenance at King Schools, the world's leading producer of aviation training videos and computer software.
-Architected and led the development team to deliver the first King Schools ASP.NET MVC-based HTML5 learning management platform.
+Architected and managed the development team to deliver the first King Schools ASP.NET MVC-based HTML5 learning management platform.
 The first version was delivered in less than five months, where previous development efforts to provide a new platform had failed after over a year's effort.

 ### DevExpress